juhasev/sample-ninja-help/email-template-editor.md

 - Entice your audience.
 Give readers a reason to click.
 Tease the content, offer value, or create urgency.

-- Complement your subject line.
+- Complements your subject line.
 Your pre-header should add context to your subject line, not just repeat it.

 #### Sender name
-As a sender name, it can be your panel's name or the project manager's name.
+The sender name can be your panel's name or the project manager's name.

 > Always use a name that the panelist will recognize!